All the Names They Used for God

 • Published: 2018-02-20

 All the Names They Used for God is a remarkable debut collection of short stories that defy genre boundaries, weaving together elements of science fiction, American Gothic, magical realism, and horror.
-Each story is a standalone masterpiece, featuring characters who grapple with fate, love, and the search for meaning in a world that is both wondrous and terrifying.
-From genetically modified septuplets to a man bewitched by a mermaid, these tales are united by their exploration of the human condition and the delicate balance between salvation and destruction.
-The collection has been widely praised for its ambition, originality, and emotional depth, making it a must-read for lovers of literary fiction and speculative storytelling.
+Each story is a standalone masterpiece, featuring characters who grapple with destiny in a world that is both familiar and otherworldly.
+From genetically modified septuplets to a man enchanted by a mermaid, these tales are united by their exploration of the human condition and the delicate balance between salvation and destruction.
+The collection has been widely praised for its originality and depth, with each story offering a unique and unforgettable experience.

 Reviews